 Friends of the Earth have identified in a FOI request that fracking company INEOS Shale would like to carry out seismic testing on Nottinghamshire County Council owned land.
 The request came at the end of 2016 however council officers decided to delay a decision on it due to the issue being politically sensitive, thanks to the huge anti-fracking rally that was held at Sherwood Forest at the beginning of January 2017 (we are making a difference! – thank you to those that attended).

-The county council have now confirmed that a decision on this will now be made by county councillors on the Policy Committee, most probably at their next meeting on Wednesday 21st June.
-Following the election, we should know councillors on this committee from the week commencing Monday 29th May.
-We do know that the chair of this committee is the leader of the council, County Councillor Kay Cutts, of Radcliffe on Trent.
+The county council have now confirmed that a decision on this will now be made by county councillors on the Policy Committee, at their meeting on Wednesday 18th October.
+The members on this committee are:

 Actions you can take